-The Link Emperor link building service makes it very easy to setup a link building campaign with a diverse range of link types, control over anchor text and even tiered link building!
+The Link Emperor link building service makes it very easy to setup a link building campaign with a diverse range of link types.

 YOU WILL EVER NEED.

 But are they right to make those claims?